 9. The cost and location of accommodation.

-10. The cost of living, and travelling to the training centre (beware of big cities like London).
+10. The cost of living and travelling to the training center (beware of big cities like London).
 It is also recommended that you do a TEFL course in the area you would like to teach in, to get to know the culture / city, to be on the spot to start work after the course, and to avoid another air fare just for the interviews.
 Most language schools in Europe only interview teachers who are already living locally!

 11. Reputation of the course - do some googling and read testimonials.

 12. Finally, what are the employment opportunities, post course, if you plan to stay in the area?

 10. Will I be able to find teaching work straight away after the TEFL course?
 Tell me more about the job guidance service.
 What sort of TEFL work will I get?

 Most of our graduates get a teaching position as little as a week after they finish, and a full teaching timetable by around a month later.
 We show you how to set up as a freelancer (auto-entrepreneur in French) and you should be prepared to work as one, as language schools want freelancers more and more these days.
 Schools will usually start you off with around 10 hours a week to see how you get on, then increase once they realize how good you are!
 Many graduates top up with private teaching.
 We also have a lot of ex trainees who make a living teaching English in their home.

 One of the reasons for us opening in France is due to the current high demand for English all over the country.
 France is changing - fast.
 There are over 30 language schools in and around Toulouse.
 Freelancing can be more lucrative if you have a nose for business - so even in months when there is not much hiring, you can still make ends meet by teaching privately.
 Quite a few of our ex trainees have even gone on to open their own language schools in France!